gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

   <figcaption>Naturally, the app has a mascot named Avo.</figcaption>
 </figure>

-Over the next couple sections I'll go through some of the implementation decisions I made when building Cado.
+Over the next couple sections I'll go through four key features that made Cado possible.

 ### Python exec and locals